Home Videos Press Fact Sheets and Letters Read the Bill Spay & Neuter Programs Responsible Pet Owners Contact / Join Us

 4. AB 1634 will NOT INCREASE TAXPAYER COSTS – in fact, AB 1634 would do just the opposite by REDUCING the $250 million taxpayers spend every year for local animal control agencies to house and euthanize hundreds of thousands of animals.

 5. And, AB 1634 will NOT RESULT in a shortage of animals for adoption.
-In every location where universal spay and neuter has been adopted, there has still been ample homeless animals and mutts for adoption.
+In every location where spay and neuter laws have been adopted, there has still been ample homeless animals and mutts for adoption.

 today's top supporters